keu/docs/astro/environment-variables.md

 description: Set environment variables on Astro to specify Airflow configurations and custom logic.
 ---

-You can use environment variables to set Airflow configurations and custom values for your Airflow Deployments.
+You can use environment variables to set Airflow configurations and custom values for Deployments on Astro.
 For example, you can use environment variables to:

 - Set up an SMTP service.
 - Limit Airflow parallelism and DAG concurrency.